oracle-livelabs/security/oci-kms/create-connection/create-connection.md

 * Virtual private vault use an isolated partition on a HSM.
 Each vault has a management endpoint and a cryptography endpoint.
 To create a Vault, follow the next steps.

-1. Log in to your OCI account by following steps in section Get Started
+1. Log in to your OCI account by following steps in section *"Get Started"*.
+    > **Important:** Please notice that you need to log in as a local OCI user, not as a federated user.
+Please go to the mentioned section for more details.

 2. Navigate through the main hamburger menu to *"Identity & Security > Vault"*